Master of Applied Psychology

 How do I Apply?

-Click here and enter your selected course as indicated below:
+In the online application, enter your selected course as indicated below:

 - Course Code: MC-AP